cfengine/documentation/reference/promise-types/processes.markdown

 **Description**: List of regexes matching the user of a process

 The regular expressions should match a legal user name on the system.
-The regex is anchored, meaning it must match the entire name.
+The regex is [anchored][anchored], meaning it must match the entire name.

 **Type**: `slist`